RoadieHQ/marketing-site/content/docs/tech-insights/track-dependency-versions/index.md

 4. Press **DRY RUN**

 5. (Optional) Add a URL to documentation outlining the steps to update the React version in the component.
+You can also add a link to a scaffolder template that automatically achieves this fix.

     ![Check Fix section displayed](./Check_Fix_Section.png)